Shamskol/Sprint-Challenge-Advanced-React/README.md

 - [ x] Name three lifecycle methods and their purposes.
 Three lifecycle methods and their purposes
 (i) render()
+The render() method is the most used lifecycle method.
+You will see it in all React classes.
+This is because render() is the only required method within a class component in React.
+As the name suggests it handles the rendering of your component to the UI.
+It happens during the mounting and updating of your component.
+(ii)componentDidMount()

+Now your component has been mounted and ready, that’s when the next React lifecycle method componentDidMount() comes in play.

+componentDidMount() is called as soon as the component is mounted and ready.
+This is a good place to initiate API calls, if you need to load data from a remote endpoint.

+Unlike the render() method, componentDidMount() allows the use of setState().
+Calling the setState() here will update state and cause another rendering but it will happen before the browser updates the UI.
+This is to ensure that the user will not see any UI updates with the double rendering.
 (iii)componentDidUpdate()
+This lifecycle method is invoked as soon as the updating happens.
+The most common use case for the componentDidUpdate() method is updating the DOM in response to prop or state changes.

+You can call setState() in this lifecycle, but keep in mind that you will need to wrap it in a condition to check for state or prop changes from previous state.
+Incorrect usage of setState() can lead to an infinite loop.

 - [ x] What is the purpose of a custom hook?
+A custom Hook is a JavaScript function whose name starts with ”use” and that may call other Hooks.

+It is a mechanism to reuse stateful logic (such as setting up a subscription and remembering the current value), but every time you use a custom Hook, all state and effects inside of it are fully isolated.

 - [ x] Why is it important to test our apps?

+Testing minimizes the risk of bugs finding their way into production code.
+Testing is NOT optional.
+Testing should be a part of every developer’s workflow.
+A feature is not done until it is fully tested!
+In direct contrast to manual testing, automated testing significantly reduces the manpower and margin for error needed to confidently ship a product.
+Though it can’t entirely remove manual testing from the process, it certainly helps.